 Since stories of the healing powers of the Tamanu plant have been discovered in the medical folklore of so many different societies, we can use that folklore to compare the ways in which various cultures have used tamanu medicinally over the years.

 Since the 1920’s Oil of Tamanu (Calophyllum inophyllum) has been studied in hospitals and by researchers in Europe, Asia, and the Pacific islands.
 The results of these studies are impressive.

-Another study was done in 2015 entitled, "The Wound Healing and Antibacterial Activity of Five Ethnomedical Calophyllum inophyllum Oils: An Alternative Therapeutic Strategy to Treat Infected Wounds," was published by Teddy Léguillier, et al. This study evaluated the wound healing and antibacterial properties of Tamanu Oil extracted from trees growing in five different locations.
+A study done in 2015, "The Wound Healing and Antibacterial Activity of Five Ethnomedical Calophyllum inophyllum Oils: An Alternative Therapeutic Strategy to Treat Infected Wounds," was published by Teddy Léguillier, et al. This study evaluated the wound healing and antibacterial properties of Tamanu Oil extracted from trees growing in five different locations.
 They concluded that when used topically tamanu was effective in treating infected wounds and skin diseases such as acne.

 What is Tamanu?

-The tamanu tree easily spreads throughout the Pacific islands when its nut-containing fruits drop and float along the water to other coastal areas where they root and grow.
+The tamanu tree, also known as the Alexandrian Laurel, easily spreads throughout the Pacific islands when its nut-containing fruits drop and float along the water to other coastal areas where they root and grow.

 The scientific name of the Tamanu plant is Calophyllum inophyllum which means "beautiful leaf," from the Greek 'kalos' meaning "beautiful" and 'phullon' meaning "leaf."
 The tamanu branches are covered with beautiful, shiny, dark green oval leaves.
 The foliage is dense and so broad that it is often wider than it is tall.